springfall2008/batpred/docs/output-data.md

 In normal operation Predbat will automatically run and update its forecast every 5 minutes.
 If the automation detects that Predbat has not done this for 20 minutes, then an alert will be raised and the automation will restart the Predbat add-on to try to resolve a 'hung Predbat' issue.

+In the same way for the GivTCP and Mosquitto add-on's above, the last trigger requires you to enable a binary sensor that detects that the Predbat/AppDaemon add-on is running.
+Follow the same steps to enable the binary sensor for either the 'Predbat', 'AppDaemon' or 'AppDaemon-predbat' add-on depending on which Predbat install option you followed.

 The script will need to be customised for your mobile details.